LiJiarui111/LiJiarui111.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Honored to share that I received the <a>Schoettler Fellowship</a> from MIT CEE.
+Honored to share that I received the <a href=" ">Schoettler Fellowship</a> from MIT CEE.